AGENTS

 • Identity Registry: live.
 Address: 0x8004A169FB4a3325136EB29fA0ceB6D2e539a432.
 Tab mints the ERC-721 agent token for your handle and serves the manifest at the URI the registry stores.

 • Reputation Registry: live.
 Address: 0x8004BAa17C55a88189AE136b182e5fdA19dE9b63.
-Anyone can post on-chain feedback about an agent;readAllFeedback and getSummaryreturn the aggregate.
-Tab's dashboard reads from this contract and shows your live score; the "Leave feedback" flow prepares a giveFeedback tx the client signs.
+Anyone can post on-chain feedback; readAllFeedback and getSummaryreturn the aggregate.
+Tab's dashboard reads from this contract and surfaces your live score.

 Publish from Tab